Tree shaping: John Krubsack

 John Krubsack was an American banker and farmer from Embarrass, Wisconsin.
 He shaped and grafted the first known grown chair, harvesting it in 1914.
 He lived from 1858 to 1941.
 He had studied tree grafting and become a skilled found-wood furniture crafter.
 The idea first came to him to grow his own chair during a weekend wood-hunting excursion with his son.

 He started box elder seeds in 1903, selecting and planting either 28 or 32 of the saplings in a carefully designed pattern in the spring of 1907.
 In the spring of 1908, the trees had grown to six feet tall and he began training them along a trellis, grafting the branches at critical points to form the parts of his chair.
 In 1913, he cut all the trees except those forming the legs, which he left to grow and increase in diameter for another year, before harvesting and drying the chair in 1914; eleven years after he started the box elder seeds.
 Dubbed The Chair that Lived; it is the only known tree shaping that John Krubsack did.
-The chair went on tour via several exhibituions around the US and was featured in Ripley's Believe It or Not!.
+The chair went on tour via several exhibitions around the US and was featured in Ripley's Believe It or Not!.
 The chair is on permanent display in a Plexiglas case at the entrance of Noritage Furniture; the furniture manufacturing business now owned by Krubsack's descendants, Steve and Dennis Krubsack.